lgrcia/prose/docs/source/tutorials/modular-reduction/modular-reduction.rst

 Creating a new :py:class:`~prose.Block`
 --------------------
 Now we can create a :py:class:`~prose.Block` that will extract and store this information.
-It must be a sub-class of block, i.e.
+It must be a sub-class of :py:class:`~prose.Block`, i.e.

 .. code:: ipython3